SandyyyZheng/JailbreakSystem/README.md

 ## 🦾Updates

 03/26/2025: New functions on real LLM APIs is on the way!
-Switch to [feature/llm-api](https://github.com/SandyyyZheng/JailbreakSystem/tree/feature/llm-api) to follow up.
+Switch to branch [feature/llm-api](https://github.com/SandyyyZheng/JailbreakSystem/tree/feature/llm-api) to follow up.

 ## 🙌 Demo